robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### Open Source License

+> [!IMPORTANT]
+> LXX Recall the type of open-source license under which Robot Framework is distributed (K1)

 Robot Framework is licensed under the **Apache License 2.0**, a permissive open-source license.
 The key characteristics of this license include: